Nyanyan/Nyanyan.github.io/resources/en/index.md

 </div>

-Photogaphy by Mika Hashimoto for NEUT Magazine
+Photography by Mika Hashimoto for NEUT Magazine